 Students may be eligible for Work Learn employment on-campus in a variety of jobs to a maximum of 10 hours per week and earn between \$3,000 and \$6,000 for the Winter Session (September to April).
 Work Learn is open to all UBC students.
-Positions vary but are often available for the Locution reading series, web and social media liaison and other positions.
-There are many Work Learn positions available across campus; students (including international students) should refer to the website:
+Positions vary, with many Work Learn positions available across campus.
+Students (including international students) should refer to the website:

-http://students.ubc.ca/career/campus-experiences/work-learn
+https://students.ubc.ca/career/ubc-experiences/work-learn-program